Home » Frugal Living Ideas » Passing it Forward: Your Guide to Handling Infant Hand-Me-Down Rules

 Be Sure That Older Furniture Meets Modern Safety Guidelines

 If you are getting a used crib, check it with extra care: Do not use cribs older than 10 years or broken or modified cribs.
 Safety regulations change frequently based on reported injuries and deaths.
-It is important that even if the crib is within 10 years newer, it measures the space between the slats.
+It is important that even if the crib is 10 years newer, it measures the space between the slats.

 A crib made before 1978 may have a finish that contains lead, so a crib that has been in the family for generations won’t be the best one to use!
 Please make sure that the slats should be no more than 2 3/8 inches apart (6 centimeters) to protect infants from falling out and toddlers from trapping their heads between the slats.